Canop/broot/website/src/panels.md

 Hopefully [this blog post](https://dystroy.org/blog/broot-c-search/) should make the complete search workflow look natural.

-# Copy, move between panels... or more
+# Copy & move between panels

 When exactly two panels are displayed, `{other-panel-file}` `{other-panel-directory}`, and `{other-panel-parent}` are available for verbs.